 Overview

 Neon is a serverless PostgreSQL that scales to zero.
-It’s great for:
+It’s great for:- Development environments

 - Cost optimization (pay only when active)